 All The Gear All The Time.

-Which makes a whole lot of sense for many reasons.
+Which makes a whole lot of sense for a whole lot of reasons.

 The most obvious one is to stay safe on the road.

-When you're out and about in a car you're protected on all sides by a large metal chassis that acts as a first line of defense in a crash.
+When you're out and about in a car you're protected on all sides by a large metal chassis that acts as a first line of defence in a crash.

 On a motorcycle you're completely exposed to potential dangers such as the ground coming up and slamming you in the face, other vehicles and large metal boxes on wheels running into you as well as the elements of weather.

-Wearing appropriate gear will not only help keep you alive, it should also enhance the experience of riding.
+Wearing appropriate gear will not only help keep you alive, it also enhances the experience of riding.

-What to Think of When Purchasing Vegan Motorcycle Equipment
+What to Think of When Purchasing Your Vegan Gear